Kicksecure/security-misc/README.md

 -   Increase the maximum number of memory map areas a process is able to utilise.

 -   Disable core dump files and prevent their creation.
+If core dump files are enabled, they will be nammed based on `core.PID` instead of the default `core`.

 -   Limit the copying of potentially sensitive content in memory to the swap device.